mhagstrand/slate/source/includes/_api_webhooks_getting_started.md

 #### Not receiving an HTTP 201 response after sending POST to create webhook

 After sending a POST request to create a webhook, you should get an HTTP 201 back.
 If you do not, check your TLS/SSL setup and the HTTP header in your request.
-The requirements for the HTTP header are discussed in the [Introduction](#intro) above.
+The requirements for the HTTP header are discussed in the [introduction](#webhooks_intro) above.

 ### Tools for Debugging and Testing Webhooks